112cxyz/Wiicompiled/CONTRIBUTING.md

 ## Code quality

 We don't care how your code came into existence.
-What we care about is whether it meets the project's patterns and standards, and the only way we measure that is by reading it.
+What we care about is whether it meets or improves the project's patterns and standards, and the only way we measure that is by reading it.